 “Yes, well…good,” Damien said, seeming a little confused.

-They returned to watch the last couple matches between semifinalists, and Sebastien kept an eye out for other tricks she could appropriate.
+They returned to watch the last couple of matches between semifinalists, and Sebastien kept an eye out for other tricks she could appropriate.

 Nunchkin and a girl with a fierce glare were the two finalists.

-Nunchkin’s opponent used the same technique as Sebastien to increase the amount of power she had to draw on, and came closer than Sebastien had to taking Nunchkin out in the beginning of the match, but still failed to beat the pressure of his slow, inexorable ramp-up.
+Nunchkin’s opponent used the same technique as Sebastien to increase the amount of power she had to draw on, and came closer than Sebastien had to taking Nunchkin out in the beginning of the match, but still failed to beat the pressure of his slow, relentless ramp-up.

 Nunchkin was declared the winner of the largest bracket, as well as the overall tournament, and awarded the biggest contribution point prize.
 He smiled humbly and gave a bow to Professor Lacer.

 Sebastien wanted to scowl, but realized that would be childish, and so tried to keep her expression bland, if not exactly pleasant.